Office of Elementary and Secondary Education, Department of Education.

 Promising evidence means that there is evidence of the effectiveness of a key project component in improving a relevant outcome, based on a relevant finding from one of the following:

 (a) A practice guide prepared by WWC reporting a “strong evidence base” or “moderate evidence base” for the corresponding practice guide recommendation;

-(b) An intervention report prepared by the WWC reporting a “positive effect” or “potentially positive effect” on a Start Printed Page 6392relevant outcome with no reporting of a “negative effect” or “potentially negative effect” on a relevant outcome; or
+(b) An intervention report prepared by the WWC reporting a “positive effect” or “potentially positive effect” on a relevant outcome with no reporting of a “negative effect” or “potentially negative effect” on a relevant outcome; or

 (c) A single study assessed by the Department, as appropriate, that—